Gyulai István Memorial

 The Gyulai István Memorial – Hungarian Athletics Grand Prix (Gyulai István Memorial – Atlétikai Magyar Nagydíj) is an annual track and field meet that takes place at Bregyó közi Regionális Atlétika Központ in Székesfehérvár, Hungary.
 It was first held in 2011 at the Ferenc Puskás Stadium in Budapest, as the successor of the Budapest Grand Prix of the 1980s.

 The meeting is part of an international circuit of meetings, currently under the auspices of the World Athletics Continental Tour.

 The Memorial is named after István Gyulai, who died in 2006, and served as secretary of the World Athletics.

+World records

+Over the course of its history, one world record has been set at the Gyulai István Memorial.